ShanaySharif/Object-Oriented-project/README.md

 -Javascript

 ## Description
+This is a project that allows users to select from a variety of pizza toppings and sizes.
+After selecting the size and toppings, it returns a price.
 ### Setup/Installation Requirements
-- open ... in your browser!
+- open https://github.com/ShanaySharif/Object-Oriented-project in your browser!
 - Go to repository
 - Download zipfolder
 - open up Visual Studio Code